-Contact a Title IX Attorney at Harvey & Binnall, PLLC for Assistance
+Contact a Title IX Attorney at Binnall Law Group for Assistance

 Our team has decades of experience representing clients in a range of litigation, including complex Title IX defense cases.
 We understand the unique challenges facing Title IX defendants, and how important it is for the accused to not only avoid liability but to minimize their exposure to public scrutiny during the process.